 Warning Signs of a Wrong Eyeglass Prescription

-We put a lot of faith into our ophthalmologists and opticians, but the truth is they’re only human.
-When taking our eye measurements to find the correct prescription, they could very well make mistakes.
+We put a lot of faith into our ophthalmologists and opticians, but the truth is that they’re only human.
+When taking our eye measurements and flipping through different lens options to find the correct prescription, they could very well make mistakes.
+It’s also important to consider how long eyeglass prescriptions are good for – about two years.
+If it’s been longer than that since you’ve visited the doctor, your vision may have changed more, resulting in a greater margin of error.

 Headaches from Having the Wrong Prescription

-However, when you get a new prescription, the headaches won’t come on as quickly as wearing someone else’s prescription.
-When your prescription is wrong, it’s probably off by the slightest amount.
-But, this amount is enough to give you headaches.
+If you’ve ever tried on a friend’s glasses and almost immediately experienced a headache or dizziness, you know how drastically the wrong prescription can impact your vision.
+However, your friend’s prescription is probably pretty different from yours – it’s likely their glasses are too strong.
+When you get a new prescription, the headaches won’t come on as quickly as when wearing someone else’s prescription.
+This is because it’s probably off by the slightest amount.
+Unfortunately, this amount is enough to give you headaches.

-However, if you’re prone to headaches, you can test your eyes by wearing your glasses at different times of the day.
-If you’re prone to those midday headaches after hours at work on a computer, don’t wear your glasses at this time.
-Wear them during a time you know you normally don’t get headaches.
+However, if you’re prone to headaches with or without glasses, you can test your eyes by wearing your lenses at different times of the day.
+For example, wear them during a time when you know you normally don’t get headaches.
 If headaches show up at that time, you may need to head back to the eye doctor’s office for another evaluation.
+They should be able to help you with what to do if your eye prescription is wrong.

 Vertigo

-If you’ve been diagnosed with vertigo already and you find that your eyeglasses are worsening your symptoms, speak to your doctor about correcting the lenses.
+If you’ve been diagnosed with vertigo already and your symptoms get worse when you wear your glasses, speak to your doctor about correcting the lenses.

 Blurred Vision

-Finally, we come to the most disheartening of signs of a wrong prescription: blurred vision.
+Finally, we come to the most disheartening sign of a wrong prescription: blurred vision.
 You leave the optician’s office excited to be able to make out street signs and small writing.
-But, that dream soon falls flat when you realize that your vision is still fuzzy and blurry.
+But that dream soon falls flat when you realize that your vision is still fuzzy and blurry.

-There is a silver lining; blurred vision after receiving a new prescription could also just be a sign of your eyes adjusting to the new lenses.
+This isn’t always cause for alarm, though.
+Blurred vision after receiving a new prescription could also just be a sign of your eyes adjusting to the new lenses.
 If you experience blurred vision in the first few days, don’t be so quick to call up your eye doctor.
 Give your eyes some time to adjust.
+You can also try some natural remedies for blurry vision, like eating more eye-healthy foods or doing eye exercises.

 Generally, if the blurred vision persists for longer than two weeks, then you should call your eye doctor to have them re-evaluate your prescription.
-If the blurred vision is accompanied by vertigo or headaches before the two weeks are up, contact your eye doctor.
-The last thing you want is for your symptoms to escalate.
+If the blurry vision is accompanied by vertigo or headaches before the two weeks are up, contact your eye doctor right away.
+This is the best way you can prevent your symptoms from escalating.

 Our eyes are very sensitive.
-Although they can adjust to change quite easily, if even the slightest thing is off, the eyes will know.
-Blurred vision needs to be monitored because your vision and overall health will suffer in the long run if it’s left untreated.
+Although they can adjust to change quite easily, if even the slightest thing is off, they will react.
+You need to monitor blurred vision because it will impact your vision and overall health if you don’t treat it.

 Having the wrong prescription is like having one leg that’s shorter than the other.
 That small difference of a fraction of an inch will throw your whole body’s alignment off.
 The same goes for your eyes.
-The slightest miscalculation will cause blurred vision, which in turn will lead to headaches, migraines and vertigo.
+The slightest miscalculation could cause blurred vision, headaches, and dizziness.

-Now, if you’re looking for a more permanent fix to your refractive error, consider training your eyes either through at-home exercises or a vision therapy program.
-Vision therapy programs are tailored to your specific needs and will help you to be rid of your refractive error and those pesky prescriptions.
+Now, if you’re looking for a more permanent fix to your refractive error, consider training your eyes through at-home exercises or a vision therapy program.
+Vision therapy programs are tailored to your specific needs.
+They may even help you get rid of your bad eyeglass prescription permanently.

-Don’t forget to eat a balanced diet and make sure that your eyes are getting the vitamins and nutrients that they need!
+Don’t forget to eat a balanced diet.
+Make sure that your eyes are getting the vitamins and nutrients that they need!
 With all of this in mind, you’ll be well on your way to improving your blurred vision, regardless of your prescription lenses.

 Our Rebuild Your Vision Ocu-Plus Formula Contains All 17 Vitamins, Minerals, and Herbal Supplements to Improve Your Eye Health!